jebitok-dev/100-days-of-code/log.md

 **Thoughts** : Trying to use bootstrap to do project.
 Hoping to be consistent and successful solving challenges

+### Day 3: September 27, 2020

+**Today's Progress**: Continued with the google homepage challenge.

+**Thoughts** : Atleast I can now relate with some CSS properties and with practice and more learning I'll familiarize myself well.

 <!-- I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent. -->

 **Link(s) to work**